kashif-code-samples/gtk4-dotnet-drop-down/README.md

 }
 ```

-We would setup 2 `Gtk.SignalListItemFactory`, 1st to setup and bind drop down items and 2nd to setup list and bind dropdown items when item is selected.
+We would setup 2 instances of `Gtk.SignalListItemFactory`, 1st to setup and bind drop down items and 2nd to setup list and bind dropdown items when item is selected.
 ```csharp
         var selectedFactory = Gtk.SignalListItemFactory.New();
         selectedFactory.OnSetup += OnSetupSelectedItem;